andre1araujo/YOLO-on-PYNQ-Z2/README.md

 First, I want to thank **Wu-Tianze** for the inspiration he gave me with his project.
 All of this wouldn't be possible without his work guidelines and his help.
 Thanks to **Jin-Chen** for his work on Aiotlab which was really helpful on this project, particularly the first part.
 Thanks to the **community** for all the information on the forums and all that shared curiosity.
 Finally, I want to ****Thank you** for visiting this project!**

-> If you find my work helpful, consider giving feedback on the Gitbook tutorial or give this project a nice star ;)

 Wu-Tianze's work: https://github.com/wutianze/dnndk-pynqz2